 Wind, temperature changes and HVAC pressure all make an impact on an exterior commercial door, causing it to expand or contract.
 Make sure the storefront glass door you choose is designed to stand up to these challenges.

 Also take into account the direction the glass entrance will face.
-If it will get a lot of direct sunlight shining in, for example, that might make occupants or visitors uncomfortable, the glass of the door might need to be tinted.
-There’s also “smart glass,” that intuitively absorbs winter sunlight and reflects the heat and glare of summer sunlight.
+If it gets a lot of direct sunlight shining in, for example, that might make occupants or visitors uncomfortable, the glass of the door might need to be tinted.
+There’s also “smart glass,” which intuitively absorbs winter sunlight and reflects the heat and glare of summer sunlight.

 One thing to consider about frameless glass entry doors is water intrusion.
 With framed commercial glass doors, weather stripping on the frame eliminates this issue.
 But if energy efficiency is real high up on your list of priorities in your storefront doors, going frameless probably isn’t the best choice for a storefront or other exterior entry.